Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

-Diet & Nutrition
+Diet and Nutrition

-Western Lunch and Snack
+Western lunch and snacks

-• maintain optimal nutritional status
+• Maintain optimal nutritional status

-• basis for growth, repair and other body functions
+• Basis for growth, repair and other body functions

-• prevent chronic illnesses such as hypertension, heart diseases, diabetes and obesity
+• Prevent chronic illnesses such as hypertension, heart diseases, diabetes and obesity

-• eat a variety of food
+• Eat a variety of food

 * more vegetables and fruits